jklymak/jklymak.github.io/index.md

     conda update
     conda install newlib

-You may have to append `sudo`.

-My libraries are at [https://github.com/jklymak/pythonlib](https://github.com/jklymak/pythonlib), and I'll try to keep them up to date.
-The way to clone these using git is to go to the directory above where you want to install the library and:

-    cd ~/python
-    git clone git://github.com/jklymak/pythonlib.git

-This will install a directory `~/python/pythonlib`

-To make sure python sees this, modify the `PYTHONPATH` by adding the following two lines to `~/.profile`:

-    PYTHONPATH="/Users/yourlogin/python/pythonlib/:${PYTHONPATH}"
-    export PYTHONPATH
+Many cutting edge libraries are at [conda-forge](https://conda-forge.org/#about) So I do

+    conda config --add channels conda-forge
+    conda config --set channel_priority strict

+to make sure it is included in the search paths for installs.

+My usual minimal install is:

+    conda install matplotlib scipy xarray dask netcdf4 seawater jupyter

 ### [jupyter notebook](http://jupyter.org)

 I run [jupyter notebook](http://jupyter.org) for most of my analysis.
 To get this running I type:

     % jupyter-notebook

 Then, you need to open [Firefox](www.mozilla.org/en-US/firefox/new/), to [http://localhost:9999/](http://localhost:9999/) and your notebook will appear.
 You can start entering python code and running it.
 The result will be saved in `Notebookname.ipynb` in the directory you are working in (where you choose the `Notebookname`).

+You can enable some cool extensions for the notebook:

+     conda install -c conda-forge jupyter_contrib_nbextensions

+I particularly like `toc2` (table of contents) and `Snippets` (pre-filled cells).